automl/amltk/CONTRIBUTING.md

 guide users to writing correct code while using `amltk`.

 #### What is Type Driven Development?
-TODO: Link to a basic introduction to typing.

 It probably means a lot of things, but for the purposes of `amltk` it means bundle objects that belong together, together.
 This also means favour re-usable components that are decoupled from where they are